-AXIS Q7401 support both IP version 4 and IP version 6.
+AXIS Q7406 support both IP version 4 and IP version 6.
 Both versions may be enabled simultaneously, and at least one version must always be enabled.
-When using IPv4, the IP address for the video encoder can be set automatically via DHCP, or a static IP address can be set manually.
+When using IPv4, the IP address for the camera can be set automatically via DHCP, or a static IP address can be set manually.
 If IPv6 is enabled, the video encoders receive an IP address according to the configuration in the network router.
 There is also the option of using the AXIS Internet Dynamic DNS Service.
-For more information on setting the IP address, please see the Installation Guide supplied with the product.
+For more information on setting the IP address, please see the online help.